 |Do you have the right skills for the role of a project manager?
 Take up this PMP Practice Test and assess yourself.|

 The Team and Interpersonal Skills in Project Management

 - Team Building

 - Decision Making

-As a project manager, you might have always been told to involve your core team in decision making.
-Most times, it is the right thing to do.
-Other times, it is not extremely necessary.
-There are few decisions a project manager can take by himself.
-This is where you can put your decision-making skills to the test.
-In a project, a project manager can use his/ her intellect to make a decision based on schedule constraint, quality, and acceptance criteria.
-Decision making is vital for the success of a project since a single decision can either make or break a project.
+Most of the time, it is beneficial to involve the core team in decision-making.
+Other times, it isn’t necessary.
+The team expects a project manager to make decisions.
+A project manager can use their intellect to make decisions based on schedule constraints, quality, and acceptance criteria.
+Decision-making is vital for the success of a project since a single decision can either make or break a project.

-Negotiation needs to come quickly for project managers.
-You will need to keep both stakeholders and the team happy, thus calling for a consultation.
-Making sure both parties are satisfied, and having a win-win situation is extremely important if not, there will only be chaos and rebellion.
+Project managers need to sharpen their negotiation skills quickly.
+They need to keep both stakeholders and the team happy, requiring frequent consultation.
+Making sure both parties are satisfied and having a win-win situation is extremely important.
+If not, there will only be a lack of motivation and discontent.